ibm-cloud-docs/account/billing-faq.md

 {{site.data.keyword.attribute-definition-list}}

-# FAQs for billing and usage
+# FAQ for billing and usage
 {: #billusagefaqs}

-FAQs for billing and usage might include questions about credit cards, promo codes, or other billing-related issues.
-To find all FAQs for {{site.data.keyword.cloud}}, see the [FAQ library](/docs/faqs).
+FAQ for billing and usage might include questions about credit cards, promo codes, or other billing-related issues.
+To find all FAQ for {{site.data.keyword.cloud}}, see the [FAQ library](/docs/faqs).
 {: shortdesc}

 ## What is a GB-hour?